BABLEEN CHOPRA

 an exuberant, expressive and inclusive space—highlighting and amplifying the voices of BIPOC designers

-︎︎︎Approach I chose to highlight and amplify the voices of BIPOC designers by creating a space that serves as both a blog and a directory which would provide a fresh perspective and a new design language in an existing conventional market.
+Highlight and amplifying the voices of BIPOC designers by creating a space that serves as both a blog and a directory which would provide a fresh perspective and a new design language in an existing conventional market.
 To best represent the artists and their work, the visuals and colors for BIPOC Who Design are derived from the shapes and palettes of the artists’ work themselves.

 ︎︎︎Font In Use